yanansun0074/helene_coverage/README.md

 | author | author names |
 | word_count | number of words |

+'articles_20241108.csv'

+Same data structure

 **Todo**:

-- Some articles are picture copies of the hard prints, which make text extraction difficult.
+- 231 articles are picture copies of the hard prints, which make text extraction difficult.

 **Tools used**:
 - <a href = 'https://github.com/jsvine/pdfplumber'>PdfPlumber</a>: extract texts from pdf